---

 **Patient Capital for Sustainable Growth**

 Family offices typically invest with a multi-generational view, not looking for quick exits.
-This patient approach allows startups to focus on innovation and long-term strategy rather than short-term returns.
+This patient approach allows startups to focus on innovation and long-term strategy.
+They are not forced to prioritize short-term returns.
 As one expert put it, “There is a much greater alignment of interest between the founder and capital if it is patient.”

 **Flexible Deal Structures**